Lassana Diarra

-Lassana Diarra (born 10 March 1985), also known by his short name Lass, is a French former professional footballer who played as a defensive midfielder.
+Lassana "Lass" Diarra (born 10 March 1985) is a French former professional footballer who played as a defensive midfielder.

-In his club career, Diarra played for Chelsea, Arsenal, Portsmouth, Real Madrid and most recently Paris Saint-Germain before retiring in 2019.
-He has also played for Russian clubs Anzhi Makhachkala and Lokomotiv Moscow.
+Diarra spent his club career at Chelsea, Arsenal, Portsmouth, Real Madrid and Paris Saint-Germain, in addition to two Russian outfits – Anzhi Makhachkala and Lokomotiv Moscow, before retiring in 2019.
+He was also a French international with 34 caps between 2007 and 2016.

 Early life

 Born in Paris to Malian parents, Diarra began playing football at the sports center on Rue Julien-Lacroix in Belleville, the district in which he grew up in the 20th arrondissement of Paris.
 After having started his youth club career at Paris FC, Diarra was turned down by multiple football clubs as a youngster; Nantes deemed him too "small and lightweight" to succeed at 170 cm and 58 kg (5'7" and 9 stone).
 He admitted he thought his "football career was over."
 His next stop was Le Mans UC, where Diarra claimed they "didn't seem to care" about him.
 He would also play shortly for Red Star 93 from the Paris-suburb of Saint-Ouen-sur-Seine.